Carbon price: Other taxes and price components

 The final consumer price for fuels and electric energy depends on individual tax regulations and conditions in each country.
 Though carbon pricing is playing an increasing role, energy taxes, VAT, utility expenses and other components are still the main cause for completely different price levels between countries.

 Impact on retail prices

 The table gives examples for a carbon price of $100 or 100 units of any other currency accordingly.
 Food calculation is all based on CO_{2} equivalents including the high impact of methane emissions.

-Economics of carbon pricing
+Economics

 Many economic properties of carbon pricing hold regardless of whether carbon is priced with a cap or a tax.
 However, there are a few important differences.
 Cap-based prices are more volatile and so they are riskier for investors, consumers and for governments that auction permits.
 Also, caps tend to short-out the effect of non-price policies such as renewables subsidies, while carbon taxes do not.

-Efficiency of carbon pricing

-Carbon pricing is considered by many economists to be the most efficient way to reduce emissions.
-This means that it reduces emissions for the least possible cost, where these costs include the cost of efficiency measures as well as the cost of the inconvenience of making do with less of the goods and services provided by fossil fuels.
-This efficiency comes about by eliminating a market failure (the un-priced external costs of carbon emissions) at its source – by pricing these costs.
-This is best explained by example: